frostice482/balatro-imm/README.md

 ### `nextEnable`

+Internally used when Balatro crashes at loading and it disables all mods.

-Determines what mod to load at the next loading.
+Determines what mod to enable at the next loading.
 The entry is mod ID and version separated by `=` (includes surrounding whitespaces).
 The list is separated by `==` (includes surrounding whitespaces). e.g. `Steamodded=1.0.0~beta-0827c == Cryptid=0.5.12a`

-Changes won't be applied with the next restart.

-Used for when Balatro crashes at loading and it disables all mods.
-This config can be used to re-enable all disabled mods during loading crash.

 ## Developers